 How to set up a global Geolocation DNS load balancing Varnish Cache Content Delivery Network with Bind9, geo-ip database, Varnish Cache and DigtalOcean.
 DIY High-Availability for your website!

-I felt it was time to take Sysadmins of the North to the next level, it was time to expand with a global DNS load balancing and Varnish Cache (CDN) service.
-Here is how I set up my Geo-location load balancing Varnish Cache HTTP reverse proxy CDN.
+I felt it was time to take Sysadmins of the North to the next level, it was time to expand with my own global DNS load balancing with Bind9 and Varnish Cache CDN.
+Here is how I set up my geo-location load balancing Varnish Cache HTTP reverse proxy CDN.